-Thanks to the continued generosity of Camp Northstar owners Brooke and Steven Bernstein, they have provided heavily discounted scholarship for Poland residents to attend camp.
+Thanks to the continued generosity of Camp Northstar owners Brooke and Steven Bernstein, heavily discounted scholarship for Poland residents to attend camp have been provided.
 In 2020, we open this opportunity up to Minot and Mechanic Falls residents.
 An application is required.